tokarevart/polymgen/README.md

-# Polymgen
+# PolyMGen
-Polymgen is a library for generating tetrahedral mesh of many polyhedrons.
+PolyMGen is a library for parallel generating tetrahedral mesh of many polyhedrons.
 It is created with the purpose of use in solving boundary-value problems for polycrystal by the finite element method.
 ## Example:
 ```c++